donewiththedollar/directionalscalper/README.md

 * Instance manager
 * Auto calculation for violent parameters (violent_multiplier and wallet_exposure are key)
 * Auto calculation for lot size so the user does not have to determine size
-* Refactor so the main bot is not thousands of lines of code :)

 ### Donations